googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 Generally the REST interface gets used if gRPC isn't well supported for a given language or platform.

+> Note: The SDK Server sidecar process may startup after your game server binary.
+So your REST SDK API calls should
+> contain some retry logic to take this into account.

 ## Generating clients

 While you can hand write REST integrations, we also have a {{< ghlink href="sdk.swagger.json" >}}generated OpenAPI/Swagger definition{{< /ghlink >}}